 Active attacks actively aim to alter the targeted system.
 On the other hand, passive attacks only attempt to acquire as much information as possible about their target.

-Active attacks may affect the integrity, authenticity, and availability of data, whereas passive attacks lead to the breaches of privacy.
+Active attacks may affect the integrity, authenticity, and availability of data, whereas passive attacks lead to breaches of privacy.

-However, attacks executed from outside an organization’s or entity’s security firewall is referred to as an outside attack.
+However, attacks executed from outside an organization’s or entity’s security firewall are referred to as an outside attack.
 This type of attack is performed by someone that does not have a direct association with the organization.
 The attack can be made over the internet or via a remote access connection.

 Who are cybercriminals?